 top of page

-Is a Home Equity Conversion Mortgage right for my parents?
+Is a Home Equity Conversion Mortgage right for my family?

 If your parents are age 62 or older and own their home, they can use a home equity conversion mortgage to access their home equity and get needed cash—with no monthly mortgage payments required.
 If they have an existing mortgage, the home equity conversion mortgage will first be used to pay that off.
 And without that monthly payment, they’ll have more cash each month to spend as they wish.